WebFiori/docs/basic-usage.md

 ### Routing to PHP Classes

-Assuming that we have the following PHP class which represent a dynamic web page:
+Assuming that the following PHP class represent a dynamic web page:

 ``` php
 use webfiori\framework\router\Router;